SUT-CE-Courses/sad/syllabus.md

 TA classes will be made available to you as recorded sessions through Quera and the course website.

 # Site
-You can find all resources and announsments of course on jabrekh.ir
+You can find all resources and announsments of course on [sut-ce-courses.github.io/linearalgebra](https://sut-ce-courses.github.io/linearalgebra/)